gerwitz/hgc-v12/src/site/about/flaws.md

 epitaph: is flawed
 ---

+I am remarkably average.
+Generally, I fit the measurements of the archetypical Caucasian man that most of the world is design to accomodate.
+It's really quite convenient.

+But of course I deviate from "normal" in a few ways.
+My feet are shorter than average.
+I'm nearsighted and suffer from hayfever.
+Here are a few of my other deviations:

 # Stereoblindness

 I was born with hereditary comitant exotropic strabismus, which causes amblyopia or "lazy eye".
 This basically means my eyes are misaligned so they didn't work together.
 Left untreated, one eye would become so dominant the other might stop working (this happened to my grandfather).[^lazy] I was treated in my early school years and developed full vision in both eyes.
 This involved wearing eye patches, which was not cool and probably contributed substantially to my social status as an outcast nerd.